emberjs/data/guides/the-manual/cookbook/incremental-adoption-guide.md

 - ⮐ [Cookbook](./index.md)

-This guide is for existing projects that want to adopt the new APIs of the EmberData incrementally.
+This guide is for existing projects that want to adopt the new APIs of the WarpDrive incrementally.

-## Step 1: Upgrade to EmberData 4.12.x
+## Step 1: Upgrade to WarpDrive 4.12.x

-This version of EmberData is the first version that supports the new APIs.
-It is also a LTS version, so you can stay on it for a while.
-You can refer the [EmberData Compatibility table](https://github.com/emberjs/data/blob/main/README.md#compatibility) to see which version of EmberData is compatible with your Ember version.
+This version of WarpDrive is the first version that supports the new APIs.
+It is also an LTS version, so you can stay on it for a while.
+You can refer the [WarpDrive Compatibility table](https://github.com/warp-drive-data/warp-drive/blob/main/README.md#compatibility) to see which version of WarpDrive is compatible with your Ember version.

 ## Step 2: Add `Store` service to your application

 You will need to create your own store service.
-Before, a store service was automatically injected by EmberData.
+Before, a store service was automatically injected by 'ember-data'.
 Here is how you do it:

 ```js